 We recognise that affordability of water services is a key concern for Broken Hill customers.
-We received multiple submissions from Broken Hill community members and stakeholders about affordability concerns with any potential bill increase, especially for those experiencing socioeconomic disadvantage.
+We received multiple submissions from Broken Hill community members and stakeholders about affordability concerns with any potential bill increase, especially for those experiencing socio-economic disadvantage.

 As bills are remaining stable for most customers, we consider they are affordable for residential customers in Broken Hill.
-A typical residential customers water bill will remain stable over the determination period, before inflation, whereas there will be increases to all components under Essential Water's proposal (see Figure 10.1).
-Under our draft prices, typical water and wastewater bills would continue to represent about 2.5% of the median household income in Broken Hill.
+A typical residential customers water bill will remain stable over the determination period, before inflation (see Figure 10.1).^c Under our prices, typical water and wastewater bills would continue to represent about 2.5% of the median household income in Broken Hill.^d